jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 <!-- test -->

-# Information about COVID-19 (the disease) and SARS-CoV2 (the virus that causes it)
+Information about COVID-19 (the disease) and SARS-CoV2 (the virus that causes it)

 By [@niemkiewiczIP](https://twitter.com/niemkiewiczIP)  and [@jmcrookston](https://twitter.com/jmcrookston).
 We are two Toronto intellectual property lawyers with science backgrounds who have many years' experience in various pieces of the health industry.

-# Quick reference to Canada, Ontario, and Toronto numbers.
+# Quick links to Canada, Ontario, and Toronto official numbers.

 ## Canada